Sugar beet: Culture

-Production statistics
+Production

-The world harvested 260998614 t of sugar beets in 2020.
+The world harvested 260998614 t of sugar beets in 2022.
 The world's largest producer was Russia, with a 48907753 t harvest.
-The average yield of sugar beet crops worldwide was 58.2 tonnes per hectare.
+The average yield of sugar beet crops worldwide was 60.8 tonnes per hectare.

-The most productive sugar beet farms in the world, in 2010, were in Chile, with a nationwide average yield of 87.3 tonnes per hectare.
+The most productive sugar beet farms in the world, in 2022, were in Chile, with a nationwide average yield of 106.2 tonnes per hectare.

 Imperial Valley (California) farmers have achieved yields of about 160 tonnes per hectare and over 26 tonnes sugar per hectare.
 Imperial Valley farms benefit from high intensities of incident sunlight and intensive use of irrigation and fertilizers.

-From sugar beet to white sugar
+Sugar extraction

 Most sugar beet are used to create white sugar.
 This is done in a beet sugar factory, often abbreviated to sugar factory.
-Nowadays these most of the time also act as a sugar refinery, but historically the beet sugar factory produced raw sugar and the sugar refinery refined raw sugar to create white sugar.
+Nowadays these usually also act as a sugar refinery, but historically the beet sugar factory produced raw sugar and the sugar refinery refined raw sugar to create white sugar.